-Since the EU advice still has to go back to the British court, many warned it was still tough to assess the potential implications of the ruling on the lucrative European TV market.
+Since the EU advice still has to go back to the British court, many warned it was still tough to assess the potential implications of the dense 32-page judgment on the lucrative European TV market.

 For years, the 27-nation EU has been working to turn the territory of its member states into on open market unburdened by the commercial borders that hurt continent-wide trade in the past.

 The court said the practice of selling rights on a country-by-country basis and keeping cheaper alternatives out of other member states as a blatant infringement on that principle.

 But a broader market does not necessarily mean a cheaper market, since it might become dominated by only a few media behemoths from Europe's most populous countries with little regard for the cultural quilt that is Europe.

 ''As a result of that, I don't think will be competition driving the prices down.
 What you will find is that it is likely that the result will be that it will drive prices up,'' said Bitel.

 If the ruling ultimately means the full pan-European selling of TV rights, ''the likes of the Skys and the ESPNs in sports will clearly be the winners and it won't be the national broadcasters,'' Bitel said.